-Museum of the Indian
+Museum of the Indigenous

-The Museum of the Indian was built in the late 19th century to preserve the culture and traditions of the indigenous tribes of Brazil.
+The Museum of the Indigenous was built in the late 19th century to preserve the culture and traditions of the indigenous tribes of Brazil.
 On display are all sorts of handicrafts, arts, movies, recordings of original music, library and photos which total around 15000 exhibits.